mozilla-l10n/documentation/products/firefox_android/adding_singlelocale.md

 You also want to file a bug to use as tracker ([example for gn](https://bugzilla.mozilla.org/show_bug.cgi?id=1271970)), adding an alias like `fm-l10n-gn` for `gn` and blocking `fm-l10n-tracker`.

+## Land initial content in l10n repository

+With cross-channel, all builds of Firefox and Firefox Android are generated using strings from the l10n-central repository.
+If a project started localizing using a BitBucket repository, it’s **fundamental** to populate l10n-central with that content when requesting the official repository creation on `https://hg.mozilla.org/l10n-central/LOCALE_CODE`.

+After the first content lands in l10n-central, it’s a good idea to perform some basic checks before enabling the build:
+* Check `toolkit/global/intl.properties` ([en-US version](https://hg.mozilla.org/mozilla-central/file/default/toolkit/locales/en-US/chrome/global/intl.properties)) for evident mistakes.
+* Check if there’s a `region.properties` file in `mobile/chrome/region.properties`.
+If needed replace it with the [stock version](../searchplugins/files/mobile_region.properties).

+## Set up searchplugins

+Check the [Set up searchplugins](../searchplugins/setup_searchplugins.md) document for detailed instructions on how to set up searchplugins for new locales.

 ## Creating a patch for all-locales

 First of all make sure that your environment is [correctly set up](../../tools/mercurial/setting_mercurial_environment.md), and update your local mozilla-unified clone: